Jeremiah Joyce: Instructional

 Systematic Education (1816) was a collaboration with Lant Carpenter and William Shepherd.

 Family

-Joyce married in 1796 Elizabeth Harding, niece of Captain George Fagg (Slouney), who as a privateer of the Anglo-French War (1778–1783) ran the blockade of Gibraltar in 1780, commanding the Buck of Folkestone.
+Joyce married in 1796 Elizabeth Fagg, niece of Captain George Fagg (Slouney), who as a privateer of the Anglo-French War (1778–1783) ran the blockade of Gibraltar in 1780, commanding the Buck of Folkestone.
 The youngest of his six children, Hannah, born the year before Joyce's death, was fostered by his friend William Shepherd.
 She later married William Ridyard.